-Adam is called the Son of God (Luke 3:38), and Jesus is named the Firstborn of all Creation (Colossians 1:15).
-An obvious question to ask is, was Jesus Adam?
-The usual interpretation of Jesus being the Firstborn of All Creation is that Jesus already existed with God, even before Creation, and therefore, he was not Adam.
-The words Firstborn of All Creation suggest that there may be more to it.
-Jesus could be Adam, and Adam may have been born.
+Adam is the Son of God (Luke 3:38) and Jesus the Firstborn of all Creation (Colossians 1:15).
+So, was Jesus Adam?
+The usual interpretation of the Firstborn of All Creation is that Jesus already existed with God, even before Creation, and was not Adam.
+But there may be more to it.
+Jesus could have been Adam, and Adam may have been born.
 A fuller explanation requires an investigation into Jewish and Christian theology, which is the topic of a separate post:

 Paul compared Jesus to Adam.
-In Romans, he writes, ‘Just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.’
-(Romans 5:19) And in 1 Corinthians, he says, ‘As in Adam all die, so in Christ, all will be made alive.’
+In Romans, he wrote, ‘Just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.’
+(Romans 5:19) And in 1 Corinthians, he said, ‘As in Adam all die, so in Christ, all will be made alive.’
 Jesus became the redeemer for Adam’s transgressions.
-An obvious question is what could have motivated Jesus to sacrifice himself for Adam’s mistakes?
+But what could have motivated Jesus to sacrifice himself for Adam’s mistakes?
 His actions are better understood if he believed himself to be Adam.
 That may be why Paul called Jesus the Last Adam (1 Corinthians 15:45).

-Christianity teaches that Jesus existed before Creation, but that may not be what early Christians believed.
-The likeness of Jesus to Adam in Paul’s early letters may point to an earlier doctrine still prevalent around 55 AD, which could be that Jesus was Adam.
+Christianity now teaches that Jesus existed before Creation, but early Christians may have believed that Jesus was Adam.
+The likeness of Jesus to Adam in Paul’s first letters could reflect that.